kaylaisnomyname/Election_Analysis/README.md

 6. A complete list of candidates.
 7. Votes cast for each candidate.
 8. Percentage of votes for each candidate.
-9. winner of the election.
+9. Winner of the election.
 10. Election results be saved in election_results.txt

 ## Resources
 - Data Source: election_results.csv
-- Software: Python 3.9, Visual Studio Code, 1.60.0
+- Software: Python 3.9, Visual Studio Code, 1.60.1

 ## Election-Audit Results
 The results of the election are: